p3palazzo/comparative-histories/chapter.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-Both the comparative and the critical methods in architectural history were developed in Europe at the intersection of Idealist criticism and the modern discipline of architecture.
-Idealism, though now most often identified with Immanuel Kant's *Critiques* and Hegel's philosophy of history, really was a web of intellectual developments in the 18^th^ century.
-Much of the development of a philosophy of architectural history took place not in philosophy proper but among historians such as the Austrian connoisseur Johann Joachim @winckelmann:1764geschichte and the French architects Julien-David Leroy [@kisacky:2001history60] and Jacques Guillaume @legrand:1842essai.
+Both the comparative and the critical methods in architectural history originated in Europe at the intersection of Idealist criticism and the modern discipline of architecture.
+Idealism is now commonly associated with the Prussian thinkers Immanuel Kant's *Critiques* and G.W.F.
+Hegel's philosophy of history, yet it really was a web of intellectual developments in the 18^th^ century.
+An Idealist philosophy of art history was shaped more or less independently from classical philology and antiquarianism [@momigliano:1990classical], through the Italian philosopher Giambattista Vico [@ciardo:1947quattro].
+A third, better known strand, ran from a circle of Catholic German-speaking artists and antiquarians who may have influenced the Austrian connoisseur Johann Joachim Winckelmann [@kaufmann:2001antiquarianism62] in formulating his system of identity between historical periodization, culture, and style several decades before Hegel.

 It was in fact the concurrent development of art and architectural history, on the one hand, and of the modern professional education in architecture, on the other, that set the conditions for the hegemony of Idealist criticism as an interpretive paradigm in the 19^th^ and 20^th^ centuries.
-Unlike earlier artists' biographies in the Vasarian tradition, the Idealist paradigm put forward a new understanding of history as a sequence of conceptual boxes.
+Unlike earlier artists' biographies in the Vasarian tradition, Winckelmann's system put forward a new understanding of history as a sequence of conceptual boxes.
 In each of these boxes, a style could be logically explained by the context in which it arose.
 This entailed an awareness that there was, in the